TXT Record Lookup

 What does an SPF record look like?

 SPF is a TXT record that starts with v=spf1 followed by mechanisms like include:_spf.google.com and ends with a policy like ~all or -all.
 Example: v=spf1 include:_spf.google.com ~all.
+See SPF for the full breakdown.

 Where do DKIM records live?

 DKIM records are TXT records at <selector>._domainkey.example.com.
 Each mail provider has its own selector (e.g., google._domainkey, k1._domainkey).
+See DKIM.

 Where does DMARC live?

 DMARC is a TXT record at _dmarc.example.com.
 Look up that exact subdomain to see the DMARC policy.
+See DMARC for what each tag means.